try0/wicket-toastr/README.md

 ```

 ## Initialize Settings
-You can set default values.
-Please call this method or one of several overload methods, in the application initialize process(Application#init).
+You can set default values, in the application initialize process(Application#init).
 ```java
 ToastrSettings.createInitializer(this)
 .setAutoAppendBehavior(true)